MolecularAI/uq4dd/README.md

 The code structure is based on the [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template/).

 ## Data
-While the main contributions of this work requires proprietary internal pharmaceutical data with temporal information, standard deviation of experiments, and censored labels, the full source code is made available on public datasets from the [Therapeutics Data Commons](https://tdcommons.ai/).
+While the main contributions of this work require proprietary internal pharmaceutical data with temporal information, standard deviation of experiments, and censored labels, the full source code is made available on public datasets from the [Therapeutics Data Commons](https://tdcommons.ai/).
 Specifically, we provide examples for the random splits of the following ADME tasks in

 **Regression**
-- Intrinstic Clearance Hepatocyte (AstraZeneca), including 1,020 drug compounds.
+- Intrinsic Clearance Hepatocyte (AstraZeneca), including 1,020 drug compounds.
-- Intrinstic Clearance Microsome (AstraZeneca), including 1,102 drug compounds.
+- Intrinsic Clearance Microsome (AstraZeneca), including 1,102 drug compounds.
 - Plasma Protein Binding Rate (AstraZeneca), including 1,614 drug compounds.
 - Lipophilicity (AstraZeneca), including 4,200 drug compounds.
 - Solubility (AqSolDB), including 9,982 drug compounds.